SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mysql-opentelemetry.md

 Use this dashboard to:

-- Understand the behavior and performance of your database clusters
+- Understand the behavior and performance of your database clusters.
-- Monitor key operational metrics around threads running, innodb waits and locks.
+- Monitor key operational metrics around threads running, innodb waits, and locks.
-- Monitor query execution trends to ensure they match up with expectations
+- Monitor query execution trends to ensure they match up with expectations.
-- Dashboard filters allow you to narrow a search for a specific database cluster
+- Dashboard filters allow you to narrow a search for a specific database cluster.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MySql-OpenTelemetry/MySQL-Performance-and-Resource-Metrics.png' alt="Performance and Resource Metrics" />